 If you’re looking for a small, sweet and ridiculously adorable dog breed, you might consider the Morkie dog.
 The Morkie is a cross between a Yorkshire terrier and Maltese.
-That is why people sometime call yorkie maltese mix or maltese yorkie mix.
-The Morkie hybrid is not recognized by the American Kennel Club as a “bona fide” breed.
+That is why people sometimes call Yorkie Maltese mix or Maltese Yorkie mix.
+The American Kennel Club does not recognize the Morkie hybrid as a “bona fide” breed.